danielnarey/data-table/README.md

 # data-table

-A promise API for data wrangling in JavaScript
+[Experimental] A promise API for data wrangling in JavaScript

-*This repository is in active development*
+*This repository is no longer in active development*

 ## Validate